Vyral/jon-carbutti-recruiting/_posts/2020-04-14-mindset-methodology-and-motivation.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Listening to practical and motivating podcasts in the morning can make a difference.
-Here’s how.</em></p>
+*Listening to practical and motivating podcasts in the morning can make a difference.
+Here’s how.*

-I’ve been in real estate for 22 years, and recently, I’ve enjoyed getting back to the basics of it all; **I’ve been starting my days by focusing on mindset.** Motivational podcasts have been a huge part of my intellectual diet, and some really good ones include Brian Buffini’s podcast and a program titled Real Estate Success Calls.
+I’ve been in real estate for 22 years, and recently, I’ve enjoyed getting back to the basics of it all; **I’ve been starting my days by focusing on mindset.** Motivational podcasts have been a huge part of my intellectual diet, and some really good ones include [Brian Buffini’s podcast](https://www.thebrianbuffinishow.com/){: target="_blank"} and a program titled [Real Estate Success Calls](https://www.listennotes.com/podcasts/real-estate-agent-success-calls-mike-iGZpuElVcfX/){: target="_blank"}.
 Both have so much to offer newer agents.&nbsp;

 {% include pullquote.html %}